lineality/ReadMe_Adventures/README.md

 ## Instructions
 1. Pick an Adventure
-2. Start with "Scene 1"
+2. Start with Scene 1
 3. Open the ReadMe.txt